-- A. Any uses or building subject to compliance with this section shall be located at least 200 feet from: - 1.
-Any lot in a residential district; - 2.
+- A. Industrial uses are subject to this subsection, unless otherwise specified in this Ordinance.
+Any uses (not including parking) or buildings subject to compliance with this Section shall be located at least 200 feet from: - 1.
+Any lot in the Residential Growth District; - 2.
 A dwelling, school, church or institution for human care not located on the same lot as the said use or buildings; - 3.
 Any lot which is part of a recorded subdivision; and - 4.
-Any parcel, historic structure, or designated historic district which has been listed on the West Virginia or National Register of Historic Places. - B. Adjacent uses or buildings subject to compliance with this section shall be located at least 75 feet from: - 1.
+Any parcel, historic structure, or designated historic district which has been listed on the West Virginia or National Register of Historic Places. - B. Commercial uses are subject to this subsection, unless otherwise specified in this Ordinance.
+Adjacent uses (not including parking) or buildings subject to compliance with this Section shall be located at least 75 feet from: - 1.
 Any lot in the Residential Growth District; - 2.
 Any lot with a dwelling, school, church, or institution for human care not located on the same lot as said use or building; - 3.
-Any parcel, historic structure, or designated historic district which has been listed on the West Virginia or National Register of Historic Places.
+Any parcel, historic structure, or designated historic district which has been listed on the West Virginia or National Register of Historic Places. - C. A commercial use (not including parking) located in the Neighborhood Commercial District or the Office/Commercial Mixed Use shall be located at least 25 feet from a land use identified in Section 4.6B.1-3.